morgs32/zod-sdk/README.md

 You have to use TRPC's `input` and `ctx` properties.
 It all comes bundled in an `opts` argument.
 In doing so, TRPC can't pass around complex types, because in the source code they have to wrap them and unwrap/infer them again.

 Zod SDK passes around the original function type, without alteration.
-But of course your backend may need data usually found in request headers or cookies, or you want to abstract some reusable code across many procedures.
+But of course your backend may need data usually found in request headers or cookies, or you want to abstract some reusable code across many fns.
 Here's how you do that:

 ```
 // Make a service